DarkoGjichev/fill-out-form-web-extension/README.md

    - Make sure the **demo form tab** is the active tab
    - In the side panel, click **Fill Form** on any user
    - The form fields will populate automatically

+## Backend API Integration

+A lightweight Node/Express server receives and logs client data when you click **Send to CRM** in the side panel.

+To run the server, follow the instructions in [server/README.md](./server/README.md).